Blog

 How Social Security’s ‘Compassionate Allowances’ Program Works

-If you, your child or dependent are facing a serious illness, the condition and situation may qualify for Social Security’s “Compassionate Allowances” program (CAL), which fast-tracks your SSDI application and can get you on the path for quick SSI acceptance as well.
+If you, your child, or your dependent are facing a serious illness, the condition and situation may qualify for Social Security’s “Compassionate Allowances” program (CAL), which fast-tracks your SSDI application and can get you on the path to quick acceptance.

 The list of conditions is published here and includes a range of illnesses and diseases.